Distributor: 20th Century Fox

 I do not think it is fair to expect a 1:1 recreation of a 400-page novel condensed into 134 minutes, but the areas in which this film focuses convey an unintended message: do not make assumptions about all black people because a good family like the Carters could end up in the crossfire.
 I do not believe that the film redeems Khalil, or adequately addresses why Iesha would stay with a man like King—characters who might appear undesirable on the surface, but the film does not invest time into their complexities.
 Combined with the uneven elements of the film at the production level, The Hate U Give is a movie with a strong message that preaches to the choir and accomplishes little else.

 + Positive images of black families and men

 + Demonstrates the possibility of triumph against the odds

 - Critical aspects of the novel are missing, reducing the payoff

 The Bottom Line

 The Hate U Give is a lesson in jumping the gun on film adaptations before book publication.
-It is the film equivalent of a student submitting an essay while relying upon the Sparknotes version of a text and would have benefitted profoundly had the proper creative minds adhered more closely to the source material.
+It is the film equivalent of a student submitting an essay while relying upon the SparkNotes version of a text and would have benefited profoundly had the proper creative minds adhered more closely to the source material.